siefkenj/IBLODEs/book/typst/modules/module2.typ

 #import "../common/settings-book.typ": workbook, show_def
 #let (sans, serif, module, definition, example) = workbook

+In this module you will learn
+- How to use slope fields and Euler's method to approximate solutions to differential equations.

 Most differential equations do not have _elementary_ solutions.
 That is, solutions which can be written in terms of polynomials, exponentials, logarithms, etc..
 Put another way: most differential equations do not have "nice" solutions.
 However, most ordinary differential equations